 Field Name Туре Description Depot: Read-Only The depot name as provided in p4 depot depotname .
 Owner: Writable The user who owns the depot.
 By default, this is the user who created the depot.
+The specified owner does not have to be a Perforce user.
+You might want to use an arbitrary name if the user does not yet exist, or if you have deleted the user and need a placeholder until you can assign the spec to a new user.
 Description: Writable A short description of the depot's purpose.
 Optional. Туре: Writable local, remote, spec, stream, unload, or archive.
 Local depots are writable, and are the default depot type.
 Files reside in the server's root directory.
 Stream depots are also writable, but contain streams , a type of branch that includes hierarchy and policy.
-Remote depots reside on other servers, and cannot be written to.
-See "Working with Remote Depots" on page 82 for more information.

-Field Name Туре Description The spec depot, if present, archives edited forms.
-See "Working with Spec Depots" on page 82 for more information.
+Field Name Туре Description Remote depots reside on other servers, and cannot be written to.
+See "Working with Remote Depots" on page 83 for more information.
+The spec depot, if present, archives edited forms.
+See "Working with Spec Depots" on page 84 for more information.
 The unload depot, if present, holds infrequently-used metadata (about old client workspaces and labels) that has been unloaded with the p4_unload command.
 For more information, see the Perforce Server Administrator's Guide: Fundamentals .
 Archive depots are used in conjunction with the p4 archive and p4 restore commands to facilitate offline (or near-line) storage of infrequently-accessed revisions, typically large binaries.
 Address: Writable If the Type: is remote , the address should be the P4PORT address of the remote server.
 If the Type: is local or spec , this field is ignored.
 Suffix: Writable If the Type: is spec , this field holds an optional suffix for generated paths to objects in the spec depot.
-See "Working with Spec Depots" on page 82 for more information.
+See "Working with Spec Depots" on page 84 for more information.
 The default suffix is .p4s .
 You do not need a suffix to use the spec depot, but supplying a file extension to your Perforce server's versioned specs enables users of GUI client software to associate Perforce specifications with a preferred text editor.
 If the Type: is local or remote, this field is ignored.
 Map: Writable If the Type: is local , spec , or archive , set the map to point to the relative location of the depot subdirectory.
 The map must contain the wildcard; for example, a local depot new might have a Map: of new/ .
 If the Type: is remote , set the map to point to a location in the remote depot's physical namespace, for example, //depot/new/rel2/ .
 This directory will be the root of the local representation of the remote depot.
-For more information, see "Providing Map Information" on page 81.
+For more information, see "Providing Map Information" on page 83 .
 SpecMap: Writable For spec depots, an optional description of which specs should be saved, expressed as a view.

 -d depotname Delete the depot depotname .
-The depot must not contain any files; the Perforce superuser can remove files with p4_obliterate .
+The depot must not contain any files; the Perforce superuser can remove files with p4 obliterate .
 If the depot is remote , p4 obliterate must still be run: no files are deleted, but any outstanding client or label records referring to that depot are eliminated. -f By default, when you delete a depot, the directory specified by the Map: field (typically under P4R00T) must be empty.
-Use the -f option to remove all files even if the directory is not empty. -i Read a depot specification from standard input. -o depotname Write a depot specification to standard output. g-opts See the "Global Options" on page 491 section.
+Use the -f option to remove all files even if the directory is not empty. -i Read a depot specification from standard input. -o depotname Write a depot specification to standard output. g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A super

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A super